What’s the Deal with Intermodal Trucking Accessorials?

 Are you interested in moving intermodal freight and expanding your owner operator business?
 Download the free DrayNow app from the App Store or Google Play store, or click the button below.

-Because there are so many different situations that can come up on a trip, accessorials are not uniform in how they are documented.
+Because there are so many different situations that can come up on a trip, there are also multiple types of accessorials with different rates that will compensate for this.
 We’re going to go over some of the most common accessorials that carriers will experience when hauling intermodal loads.

-Detention: Carrier detention occurs when a driver is stuck at a warehouse waiting to get loaded/unloaded.
+Carrier detention occurs when a driver is stuck at a warehouse waiting to get loaded/unloaded.
+This does not apply for any time spent at the rail yard trying to pick up the container.
 For a live load/unload, detention kicks in two-hours into a driver’s time at the warehouse, and after one-hour for a drop & hook.
 What’s most important to understand is that the driver must arrive on time for detention to be valid.
+If a driver isn’t on time, the customer may reject detention if it’s requested.
+It will also be important for the driver to record their in and out times on the proof of delivery (POD) and bill of lading (BOL) to verify detention time.

-Lumper Fee: This type of accessorial occurs when the services of workers not affiliated with the warehouse are utilized to help load/unload the intermodal container.
+This type of accessorial occurs when the services of third-party workers not affiliated with the warehouse are utilized to help load/unload the intermodal container.
 In this scenario, the driver will receive a lumper receipt that will be used as documentation for payment.

-Chassis Split: Specific to intermodal, a chassis split happens when the chassis and drayage container are in two different places.
-This creates more work for the driver and so they are compensated for this.
+Specific to intermodal, a chassis split happens when the chassis and drayage container are in two different places.
+The usual scenario is the for the container to already be mounted to the correct chassis and ready to be outgated.
+The chassis and container in separate locations creates more work for the driver and adds to the time spent at the rail yard so they are compensated for this.

 On the DrayNow load board app, carriers add accessorials at the end of each trip so that they can be paid for their additional time and effort on top of the trip’s rate.
 Having the ability to upload all the documentation for accessorials all in one place is key to making sure that carriers can get paid for every kind of scenario that came up on the trip and required an accessorial.